33 Accurate and Effective Glucosamine Statistics & Facts

 (Healthline)

 However, glucosamine can also be made in a laboratory.
-Unlike vitamins that we get from various food sources, glucosamine occurs naturally only in our body and shellfish shells.
+Unlike vitamins that we get from various food sources, glucosamine occurs naturally only in our bodies and shellfish shells.

 2. Our body uses glucosamine in the formation of connective tissues.